peterpaul/cli/README.md

 All options, except boolean options, take an argument that must be provided after an `=` sign.

 When an option is not supplied on the command line, the `defaultValue` is applied if present, or the default from source code is used.
 The `defaultValue` is matched against the accepted `values`, if present.

+Options can be placed anywhere on the commandline (after the binary.)

 <pre lang="Java">
 @Cli.Option(